jobworkerp-rs/jobworkerp-rs/README.md

   - Using bollard library for docker API call.
   - DOCKER_GID must be specified in .env.
     - Specify a GID with permission to connect to /var/run/docker.sock.
 You must have permission to use this GID as an execution process.
   - Running on k8s pod is currently untested.
-(Due to the above limitations, you will probably need to configure your docker image to allow DockerOutsideOfDocker or DockerInDocker).
+(Due to the above limitations, you will probably need to configure docker image to allow DockerOutsideOfDocker or DockerInDocker).
 - PLUGIN: Run plugin ([PluginRunner](worker-app/src/plugins/runner.rs)): Specify the runner.name of the implemented plugin in worker.operation and the arg to be passed to plugin arg to be passed to the plugin runner.
   - [Sample imprementation](plugins/hello_runner/Cargo.toml)
 - You can imprement Custom Runner: implement Runner trait, add RunnerType, create Runner in factory.